Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

             layers=[{"type": "all2all_tanh"}, {"type": "softmax"}])
        main()

-You can find all the supported parameters with descriptions and default values in :doc:`manualrst_veles_workflow_parameters`.
-Passing parameters via :class:`veles.config.Config` instances is supported as well (see :doc:`manualrst_veles_config`)
+See supported parameters with descriptions and default values in :doc:`manualrst_veles_workflow_parameters`.

+Alternatively, it is possible to pass parameters using :class:`veles.config.Config` (see :doc:`manualrst_veles_config`) like in the example below.

 .. code-block:: python